 We do NOT administer anesthesia to groom pets.
 If your pet requires sedation, please talk to your vet about a medical groom.

-Dogs that require special handling (i.e. geriatrics that need support, or aggressive dogs that need restraint, etc.) cannot be bathed by our kennel staff.
+Dogs that require special handling (i.e. geriatrics that need support, or aggressive dogs that need restraint, etc.) must have appointments scheduled with our groomer.

-Dogs that have very long fur or thick double coats cannot be bathed by our kennel staff, since they need to be thoroughly hand dried.
+Dogs that have very long fur or thick double coats to be thoroughly hand dried.
 Also, if there are mats in the coat, getting the mats wet will make them tighter, which is very painful for the dog.
-All of these cases should be groomer baths, since the groomers can hand dry the dogs and safely remove any mats from their coats.
+All of these cases should be scheduled with our groomer.

 Shaving your pet will not cut down on shedding.
 In fact, for some breeds, shaving a coat is not recommended.
 Our groomers can help you with finding the right tools to get loose coat off of your pet.